Kingston Food Tours History

 Our food tour route to our next stop led us behind the tourist information center.
-Here we had a great view of the waterfront and the world-famous Martello towers.
+Here we had a great view of the waterfront and the world-famous Martello Towers.
 Will took the opportunity to share a bit about the history of the present City Hall and how it has evolved.

 Heritage Landmark ~ Pan Chancho

 A short walk up Princess Street, not only gives us time to digest the fantastic food we just sampled but provides us with an opportunity to discover Rocheleau Court.
-Kingston is known as the Limestone City.
+Kingston is known as Limestone City.
 One of the hidden gems is the pedestrian walkways and alleys behind the limestone buildings that used to lead to stables many years ago.

 Local Fare ~ Atomica